tif-calin/bazaar-fair-emporium-playground-whatever/app/pages/cladetable/README.md

 - [ ] save textarea input to localStorage and make sure there's a "reset" button
 - [ ] add link to repo in footer
 - [ ] turn a lot of magic numbers into CladeTable#options like the horizontal spacing per "level" and the curvature of the edges
 - [ ] for the `columns` API, add an optional function to decide how to render the cell content.
-Will have to do some digging into react table libraries to find an idiomatic convention.
+Will have to do some digging into react table libraries to find an idiomatic convention
+- [ ] support parsing of NHX features
+- [ ] read from a latin name, fetch WikiData, use that to get OneZoom and various other APIs.

 Thanks to [Timur Kelman](https://stackoverflow.com/questions/40843210).